alovajs/alovajs.github.io/docs/tutorial/07-strategy/11-useRetriableRequest.md

 > Before using extension hooks, make sure you are familiar with the basic usage of alova.

-A use hook that can automatically retry a request failure, you can use it for important requests, or use it for polling requests.
+A use hook that can automatically retry a request failure, you can use it for important requests.

 ## Example